syedshazli/Leetcode-Practice/README.md

 Notes for specific problems:

-Invert Binary Tree: Given the root of a binary tree, invert the tree, and return its root.
+[Problem 1]: Invert Binary Tree: Given the root of a binary tree, invert the tree, and return its root.

 *Notes on Problem
 * My implementation is a Post Order Traversal of the Tree